 Range is considered likely to remain stable.
 Area is considered likely to remain stable.
-The improvements shown for Structure and function should continue, and the extent reported as recovering exceeds that reported as declining.
-Given the relatively large extent still unfavourable or at risk, and the patchy nature of both pressures and application of conservation measures, it would be premature to consider improvements to be better than moderate.
-Despite this evidence of improvement, the Future trend for Structure and Function must be classed as Very negative, as Nitrogen deposition is a High rank threat (for details see the UK Article 17 Approach document).
-The current assessment found empirical evidence of actual effects of N deposition on the ground in Scotland to be lacking.
+The modest improvements shown for Structure and function should continue, but the extent reported as recovering is significantly exceeded by that reported as declining.
+Given this, and the patchy nature of both pressures and application of conservation measures, it is considered that there is a slight deterioration in future trend for Structure and function.